agustinmista/mdviewer/README.md

 `mdviewer show [input] [-s  STYLE]`

-This subcommand launches an interactive WebKit based window where you can use the supported key-bindings to open files, change styles, navigate links and so on.
-If you run `mdviewer show` without specifiying an input file, a welcome file is shown.
+This subcommand launches an interactive WebKit based window where you can use the supported key-bindings to open files, change styles, navigate following links and so on.
+If you run `mdviewer show` without specifying an input file, a welcome file is shown.

-#### Suported interactive key-bindings
+#### Interactive controls

+The current key-bindings mapping intends to provide a _vim_-like user
+experience:

 | key |  description          |
 |:---:|:----------------------|